 I remember it well.
 Whilst in Amsterdam I was wandering through the lanes mid-afternoon when I noticed a window amongst the shops with its lights off, and people sat inside on the floor.
 Out of curiosity, I peered through to see what was happening and a man – who I now know to be Harry Van Gestel – ran towards the window from the inside, making noises and waving his hands at me.
 I stood bemused as my brother and his friends looked back to see what was behind.
 Harry opened the door to what I now realise to be his art gallery, and said to me “you haven’t run away; I like you.
 Come in”…

-…One of my life’s most random experiences was to unfold over the next 30 minutes as I walked out Harry’s gallery with not one, but two hand signed oil paintings which he gave me for free, because he “felt my energy” and took a liking to me.
+…One of my life’s most random experiences was to unfold over the next 30 minutes as I walked out of the gallery owned by Harry Van Gestel with not one, but two hand signed oil paintings which he gave me for free, because he “felt my energy” and took a liking to me.
 Both were original paintings, hand signed to me and my mum, who he said was a very special person.